 - State Purchasing

 As with any painting project, latex paint is often purchased in greater quantities than needed.
 For guidance on how to estimate the amount of paint needed for your project, consider visiting PaintCare’s “Paint Smarter” webpage or consult with your local paint store expert.
-Leftover paint can be reused or reprocessed to make a high-quality, economical, recycled paint for use in place of standard latex paint.
-For the latest information on recycled-content products (RCP), please visit the RCP database.
-For your nearest latex paint recycling centers, you can use Earth911’s Recycling Search Tool (search for “paint” and enter city or zip code).
+Leftover paint can be reused or reprocessed to make a high-quality, economical, recycled paint for use in place of standard paint.
+For the latest information on recycled-content products, please visit the Recycled-Content Product Manufacturers search page.
+To locate your nearest paint recycling centers, you can use Earth911’s Recycling Search Tool (search for “paint” and enter city or zip code).

 Why Use Recycled Paint?